Naoghuman/lib-tile/Lib-Tile-TransparentTextures-Images/README.md

 Intention
 ---

-The library `Lib-Tile-TransparentTextures-Images` contains all images from the tileset `Transparent Textures` and the loader [TransparentTexturesTileLoader] which allowed the developer to load a [Tile] image from the enum [TransparentTexturesTile].
+The library `Lib-Tile-TransparentTextures-Images` contains all 396 images from the tileset `Transparent Textures`.
+* All images from this library are wrapped in [Tile]s in the class [TransparentTexturesTileSet] which is is located in the library [Lib-Tile-TransparentTextures].

-The images can be accessed over the `Enum` [TransparentTexturesTile] from the library [Lib-Tile-TransparentTextures].
+* The images can be loaded over the class [TileProvider] from the library [Lib-Tile-Core] as an [Background] or [Image].
+* With the separation from the implementation ([Tile]s) in the library [Lib-Tile-TransparentTextures] and the images in [Lib-Tile-TransparentTextures-Images] the developer can create `reduced` and / or `mixed` [TileSet]s.
+See the examples in the library [Lib-Tile-Customized-Examples] for more information.

 > __Hint__
 > This libray is a part from the project [Lib-Tile].
 Plz see for additional